 The photon beam parameters of the FEL pulses vary due to the stochastic nature of the SASE process.
 A suit of photon diagnostics are available to determine the pulse parameters on a shot-to-shot basis.
 More details

 FLASH1 provides four experimental stations in the FLASH experimental hall 'Albert Einstein', in building 28c.
 The direct “non-monochromatized” beam is delivered to the beamlines BL1 and BL3 (Beamline BL2 has been decommissioned).
 BL1 offers the permanent end station CAMP.
-A THz beamline can be combined with BL3 and supplies synchronized pulses from the THz to infrared spectral range.
+THz beamline can be combined with BL3 and supplies synchronized pulses from the THz to infrared spectral range.
 The beamlines PG1 and PG2 are equipped with a high-resolution monochromator selecting a narrow spectrum of the FEL pulse.
 PG1 has a permanent user endstation featuring a XUV Raman spectrometer for time-resolved RIXS experiments.

 Optical laser systems, synchronized to the FEL, are routinely provided for pump-probe experiments at all beamlines.